GrantSchoffelen/bubbles/README.md

 Location based coding challenge solution

-Used geolib library to determine a users location, and
+I used the geolib library to determine a users location, and
-checked if that users location point was within a certain radius of another location point.
+check if that users location point was within a certain radius of another location point.

-Then returned locations in order of users preferences.
+The results returned are a a list of locations that the user is in, which are ranked according to the users preferences.